 - Restricting your intake to only consume a very low amount of carbs each day cuts out not only unhealthy carbs, but healthy ones as well.
 For example, you cannot eat very many fruits and vegetables on this diet, which goes against the general recommendations that half of each meal should contain fruits and veggies as part of a balanced diet.

-- You will have to take a fiber supplement to compensate for the lack of fiber you will receive from whole foods on this diet.
+- You may have to take a fiber supplement to compensate for the lack of fiber you will receive from whole foods on this diet.
+But, remember, there are plenty of low-carb vegetables out there that are also a great source of fiber.

-- Weight loss in the beginning of a low carb diet is impressive, but this is mostly water weight and muscle tissue.
+- Weight loss in the beginning of a low carb diet is impressive, but this is mostly water weight.

 - It will slow down significantly shortly after starting.

-- Cutting back on carbohydrate intake makes us crave sugar.
+- Cutting back on carbohydrate intake makes us crave sugar for the first week or two, but the cravings will eventually fade and your body will adjust to it’s new fuel source.
 A diet low in carbs is not effective if you “cheat,” so if you are not able to avoid giving in to sugar cravings, this diet may not work for you.

 Reviews and Weight Loss Results

-Giving up the bread and pizza may seem like a huge sacrifice but if it gives you these kinds of results and improves your health, maybe the payoff is worth it.
+Giving up the bread and pizza may seem like a huge sacrifice but if it gives you these kinds of low carb diet results and improves your health, maybe the payoff is worth it.

 “I made a commitment to start a low carb diet on New Years day as a part of my New years resolution.
 January 1st 2016.
 My starting weight was 277lbs, and my current weight is 214.
 Inches are something I wish I would have measured when I started.
 I have no idea, but I can tell you I was a size 24 Plus/3x, AND NOW , I’m a 13/14/Large, in less than one year.